csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 ## Richard Drummond - Solving Games Using AI

 - [**Documentation**](https://github.com/user-attachments/files/29337924/Solving.Games.using.AI.-.Richard.Drummond.pdf)
+- **Abstract**: This project focuses on using Artificial Intelligence along with a Genetic algorithm in order to evolve to play the games Flappy Bird and Snake.
+The games used are not the original versions; however, they have been coded to replicate their mechanics and playstyles.
+The "brain" of the program will evolve over time and make educated decisions in order to progress itself through these games.
+These decisions are based on a reward system as well as associated weights and biases within the neural network.
+The AI is rewarded for its progression and punished for mistakes.

 ## Wendy Stengel - Sudoku Puzzle Solving Robot

 - [**Documentation**](https://github.com/user-attachments/files/29338045/Sudoku.Puzzle.Solving.Robot.-.Wendy.Stengel.pdf)
+- **Abstract**: This project has two main components: a C++ program that efficiently solves all 9x9 Sudoku puzzles and a robot capable of writing the digits 1-9, as well as a few letters.
+The robot was built using Lego Mindstorms NXT 2.0, and the code for its motion was written in NXC (Not Exactly C).

 ## Angela Washington and Ananth Raghuraman - System Profile Parts 1-5